nguyliem/Lab03-VPC/README.md

 # Lab03-VPC
-This is the repository to create the VPC for Lab03 Part 3
+This is the repository for the remote module to create the VPC for Lab03 Part 3